truenas/middleware/docs/userguide/index.rst

 :menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.

-Once you have only one snapshot, open Shell on *PUSH* and use the **zfs send** command.
-To continue our example, the ZFS snapshot on the *local/data* dataset of
+Once you have only one snapshot, open Shell on *PUSH* and use the :command:`zfs send` command.
+To continue our example, the ZFS snapshot on the
+*local/data* dataset of
 *PUSH* is named
 *auto-20110922.1753-2h*, the IP address of